The Operative

 Cunning Appraisal

 You learn to appraise a target, learning statistics about their abilities.
 The target must make a Fortitude, Reflex, or Will saving throw (your choice).
 On a failed save, you learn the ability score the creature used for the saving throw as well as whether the creature is proficient in that saving throw.
 You can use this precision strike twice.
 You gain an additional use at 5th, 9th, 13th, and 17th level.
-You regain all expended uses when you complete a short or long rest.
+All uses refresh after a short rest.
 While you have no remaining uses of it, you can instead spend 1 focus point to use it.
 When you do so, your maximum focus points are reduced by 1 until you complete a long rest.

 3rd level: Operative Subclass